alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 > "Limiting global warming will require major transitions in the energy sector.
 This will involve a substantial reduction in fossil fuel use, widespread electrification, .highlight1[improved energy efficiency, and use of alternative fuels (such as hydrogen)]." .cite[IPCC Sixth Assessment Report, 2022]

---

 > "Reducing industry emissions will entail coordinated action throughout value chains to promote all mitigation options, including demand management, .highlight1[energy and materials efficiency, circular material flows]." .cite[IPCC Sixth Assessment Report, 2022]

 --

 <br>

-.conclusion[Mitigation of the climate crisis requires transformational changes in the energy and materials efficiency.]
+.conclusion[Mitigation of the climate crisis requires innovation in the materials sector.]

 ???